DemonasLT/DemonasLT/README.md

 Hello 👋 !

 Hi my name is Demonas!
-I am a passionate self-taught front end software enginner from Lithuania.
+I am a passionate SEMI self-taught front end software enginner from Lithuania.
 And welcome to my profile! 😄

 I love the open-source community because of how much you can learn from it and how collaborative everyone are!